Hillmeadow Visit Policy

 The dogs that live or stay with us are all intact and influenced by fluctuating hormones.
 These hormones do affect their temperament and may give you an inaccurate idea what a pet quality Cobberdog is like.

 If we regularly hosted visitors we would be spending all of our time cleaning, preparing, and welcoming visitors.
 If we offered the opportunity to visit our puppies we would be hosting families a minimum of every weekend, and likely most evenings too.
-This would significantly take away from our time spent caring for our dogs and socializing our puppies.
-We are very busy balancing our commitments to our work, farm, dogs, family, friends, church, and marriage.
-Our responsibilities to our dogs and our farm are varied and unpredictable, it's hard to be able to designate set times to host visitors.
+This would significantly take away from our time spent caring for our dogs and socializing our puppies which is our priority.
+We also have commitments to our farm, family, friends, and church.
+Our responsibilities to our dogs and our farm are varied and unpredictable, so it would be difficult to designate set times to host visitors.

 Visitors are essentially strangers.
 Our home is isolated in a rural environment.
 Lauren is a young woman and might have to host visitors on her own depending on the farm's needs.
 It isn't wise for a young woman to entertain strangers alone in her home.
 There are incidences of breeders being physically and sexually assaulted.
 There are also unfortunately many case of breeders welcoming visitors in their home only to have the visitors return and steal the puppies at a later date.
 We have to keep our home, puppies, dogs, and family safe.